Jonathan H. Adler: Case Western University School of Law

 Before joining the faculty at William & Mary Law School, Adler was tenured professor at Case Western Reserve University School of Law in Cleveland, where he taught courses in environmental, regulatory, and constitutional law.
-He wass the director of the law school's Coleman P. Burke Center for Environmental Regulation.
+He was the director of the law school's Coleman P. Burke Center for Environmental Regulation.
 In 2011, Adler was named the inaugural holder of the Johan Verheij Memorial Professorship at CWRU.

 Adler is a contributing editor to the conservative National Review Online and a contributor to "The Volokh Conspiracy".
 He blogged anonymously under the pseudonym "Juan Non-Volokh" at "The Volokh Conspiracy" until May 1, 2006.

 Adler serves on the advisory board of the NFIB Legal Foundation, and the Environmental Law Reporter and ELI Press Advisory Board of the Environmental Law Institute.

 In 2004, Adler received the Paul M. Bator Award.
 In 2007, the Case Western Reserve University Law Alumni Association awarded Adler their annual "Distinguished Teacher Award."